birdayz/kstreams/README.md

 ## Non-Goals
 - Exactly-once-delivery
 - Kafka streams-like DSL is out of the question until Go generics support method type parameters.

+## Next steps

+### Object storage/S3 backend
+- Minio testcontainer
+- Tests S3
+- Add GCS, generify some code so both s3 and gcs can make use of write-back cache or whatever we add to make it performant

+### Windowing
+- Generify, add aggregation processor, which outputs with Key=WindowKey[K], Value=Type of user, uses allows for "state" type which is used in store.
+- Add support for calendar-based aggregations; i.e. properly aggregate time ranges that do not match UTC-day, or span days where daylight savings change the timezone.